oasisprotocol/docs/docs/dapp/opl/host.md

 # DAO Contract

 Let's start with a `DAOV1.sol` smart contract that describes a basic DAO with a mapping of proposals.
 Place it inside your `contracts/` directory.
+We will deploy this contract to your home network such as BNB or Polygon.

 ```solidity
 // SPDX-License-Identifier: MIT